KDCodes23/Image-Slider/README.md

-Here’s a README entry for your Image Carousel project, following a similar structure and tone as before:

----

 ## 🎠 Simple Image Carousel Project

 Welcome to the **Simple Image Carousel**!
 This project is part of a journey to build practical web applications using **HTML5**, **CSS3**, and **JavaScript**.
 The carousel lets users navigate through a set of images, either manually using the **Previous** and **Next** buttons or automatically with an optional auto-slide feature.